 One of our favorite fall ingredients is that noble orange squash, the versatile pumpkin.
 Here are some pumpkin facts and an easy soup recipe that will make you smile.
 Did you know that some countries, like Ireland, don’t actually eat pumpkins, they just use them for decorations or making Jack-o-Lanterns?

-Pumpkins contain lots of potassium, Vitamin A and fiber.
-The flesh can be used in great variety of recipes, both savory and sweet.
-Even pumpkin flowers can be stuffed, baked and served as a delicious, light dish.
-Recipes and uses are as varied as soufflés, pies, fritters, puddings and, one of our favorites, pumpkin soup.
+Pumpkins contain lots of potassium, Vitamin A, and fiber.
+The flesh can be used in a great variety of recipes, both savory and sweet.
+Even pumpkin flowers can be stuffed, baked, and served as a delicious, light dish.
+Recipes and uses are as varied as soufflés, pies, fritters, puddings, and, one of our favorites, pumpkin soup.

-Pumpkin soup is often cream based, but can also be mad with chunks of pumpkin or in our favorite version, smooth but with a broth base.
+Pumpkin soup is often cream-based, but can also be made with chunks of pumpkin or in our favorite version, smooth but with a broth base.
 This tummy-warming soup is perfect for lunch on a cold day or as a starter that won’t weigh you down.

 1 medium onion, chopped